hoangmit/mscds/docs/_1_save_to_file.md

 Save data strucure to file
 ==========================

-Data structures that need to use the file save/load service are required to implement two methods `save`, and `load`.
+MSCDS provides services for data structure to save/load from external memory.
+To be able to use the service, data structures are required to implement two methods `save`, and `load`.
+The signature of these methods are:

 ```````````cpp
 #include "framework/archive.h"